 Family members often want to transfer property, such as real estate, investments, and personal possessions, to one another.
 Some do so out of generosity, love, and affection – and others do so as part of an estate-planning strategy.
-The bottom line is that these types of transfers can occur in myriad different ways, and for any number of reasons.
-While family transfers can be useful to accomplish a particular goal, taxpayers don’t always consider the tax consequences.
+The bottom line is that these types of transfers can occur in a myriad of different ways, and for any number of reasons.
+While family transfers of property can be useful to accomplish a particular goal, taxpayers don’t always consider the tax consequences.

 This article will look at a few examples of property transfers between family members, the motivations that underlie them, and the tax complications that can result.